 Abdominal Organ Transplant Fellowship at the University of Toronto and Toronto General Hospital

 Welcome to our Fellowship Programs.
 The University of Toronto has a legacy for being at the forefront of research, innovation, and education in the fields of transplantation and hepatopancreatobiliary (HPB) surgery.
 Our respective programs are among the largest in North America based on clinical volumes, and we have a proud history of training many of the leaders in surgery over the last 38 years.
-We offer both an AHPBA-accredited HPB surgical oncology track and a combined ASTS-accredited abdominal transplantation surgery track.
+We offer two accredited programs: a fellowship council-accredited HPB surgical track program and a combined ASTS-accredited abdominal transplantation surgery track program.

 As junior fellows, all trainees are immersed in both disciplines gaining a unique hybrid, high volume experience.
 As second year fellows, trainees become more focused gaining in-depth exposure within their respective clinical track.
 They are afforded opportunities to participate in complex HPB and minimally-invasive surgery, and to be a part of one of the largest pediatric transplantation and living donor liver transplant programs in North America.
 In addition to an outstanding operative experience, the fellow’s knowledge is further enhanced through participation in a robust academic curriculum of teaching seminars and by in-depth training in the pre- and postoperative management of these complex patients in both the inpatient and outpatient settings.